 - Move the 3 files to this new folder.

 - If necessary, compress the folder of your child theme to obtain a .zip folder (right-click > compress).

-A child theme installs like any other WordPress theme, I already explained it to you how to install the Divi themebut I propose a short summary here:
+A child theme is installed like any other WordPress theme, I already explained how to install the Divi themeBut I propose a small synthesis here:

 Option 1: using FilleZilla